mboekamp03/CSC_212_Gradebook/README.md

 ```
 ./program <file_name>.txt
 ```
-After running this command in the termina, you will see the following text appear in it:
+After running this command in the terminal, you will see the following text appear in it:
 ```
 John Doe
 Choose a number to view categories or make changes!